 - Community and Technical College Workforce Education and Training (Postsecondary Career and Technical Education)

 Even if employers do see beyond the tip of the iceberg, the typical state workforce system is often complex and confusing.
 Stepping into such a system can be overwhelming and frustrating for employers who are focused on their individual business needs.

 Employers are not worried that some of those results might be failures.
 That’s expected.
 In fact, most business leaders see failure as an opportunity to learn and adjust.
-Rather than spending tons of time working out the perfect solution, employers want to take action, get feedback, and adjust as they go along.
+Rather than spending tons of time working out the perfect solution, employers want to take action, get feedback and adapt as they go along.

-Employers want to take good ideas that other people have done successfully and give them a try in their own states and communities.
+Employers want to take good ideas that other people have done successfully and try in their own states and communities.
 Business Leaders United has several successful programs that employers in other communities can easily duplicate:

-In Rochester, NY, one employer has gotten other employers in the community to commit to staffing 5% of their summer hires with HS students.
-The goal is to not only fill the needed positions, but to expose high school students to the kind of work each company does.
-This not only provides summer employment for all of the youth in the community, but exposes them to the different jobs and employers in their community.
+In Rochester, NY, one employer has gotten other employers in the community to commit to staffing 5% of their summer hires with high school students.
+The goal is not only to fill the needed positions but also to expose high school students to the kind of work each company does.
+This process provides summer employment for all of the youth in the community and presents them to different jobs and employers in their community.

 In Grand Rapids, MI, a small employer sees skilled worker recruitment as a supply chain.
 By patterning with larger, higher-paying employers in the community, they can work together to recruit workers who get training with the smaller companies and have advancement opportunities into larger ones.

 Workforce service providers often have access to learning about successful programs around the country.
 They are in a great position to share these success stories with local employers and invite them to duplicate the ones that best meet their needs.

 Successful employer engagement requires workforce service providers to develop long-term relationships.
 Employers need to see the workforce system as a strategic partner.